Community-embedded (adjunct) faculty

 SSW alum: M.S.W.'97

 What excites you about teaching with the school?
-I have been teaching for the B.S.W.
+I have been a community-embedded (adjunct) faculty member for the VCU B.S.W.
 Program since 2007.
-I enjoy passing on the knowledge I have acquired as a practicing social worker in child welfare to my students.
-I also really enjoy learning from my students and colleagues.
-The issues students bring to class discussions help me to identify my own areas for professional growth and development.
-Teaching is another way I feel I can give back and help guide and support the next generation of social workers.
+I primarily teach Social Work Practice I and II, and I really enjoy passing on the knowledge I have acquired as a practicing social worker to my students.
+Teaching is a way I can give back and help guide and support the next generation of social workers who will continue to effect change in our communities.
+Teaching also provides me with an opportunity for personal and professional growth, as I learn a lot from my students as well as my VCU colleagues.

 SSW alum: B.S.W.’08; M.S.W.’10